morgendigital/sudosurfer/README.md

                                                            __/ |
                                                           |___/
 ```
-# ⚠️ Under Construction
-Please note that this repository is currently in active development and may not yet be stable for local use.
-We anticipate having a more user-friendly version available in a few weeks.
-Stay tuned and check back soon.
-Once the repository is ready for general use, we'll remove the this message.
-Thank you for your patience! :)

 # 🌊 Sudo Surfer
 An easy to use shell script sets up your server for production use with just one simple command:
 ```bash